sxy-sun/sxy-sun/README.md

 I am a college student majoring in Computer Science.

-- I’m currently learning everything 🤣
-- I'm currently working on a research project related to PSC inspection, by adapting machine learning techniques to improve the efficiency of the process of the inspection.
+- I'm currently working on a computer vision project related to railway safety.
-- I'm also applying to grad school for the 2021 fall semester, looking forward to getting into a robotics program where I can learn more about it.

 ### How to reach me